-This Principle of Enactment is one of the four lesser known Principles of Appreciative Inquiry.
+This Principle of Enactment is one of the five emergent Principles of Appreciative Inquiry.
 This is a concrete Principle because it’s about action.
 For those of you who like to get into action, this one will be extra satisfying for you.

 Courageous Actions Comes from Baby Steps